 What kinds of body benefits can you expect to reap?
 In a 2014 study, people who stuck with intermittent fasting or alternate-day fasting shed between 4 and 7 percent of their abdominal fat within 24 weeks.

 Any type of exercise can help you torch more calories and burn more fat.
-But high-intensity intervals can be particularly potent.
+But high intensity intervals (HIIT) can be particularly potent.

 Why?
 Alternating between hard and easy seems to help keep your insulin levels lower.
 That can encourage your body to use up fat instead of squirreling it away in your cells for the future.